uheerme/looset-landing/index.md

   headline: Developer time
   media:
     image: "/uploads/2020/07/24/data-charts.gif"
-    alt_text: "Pie chart: Less than a month 30%, One to three months 44.70%, Three to six months 17.40%, Six to nine months 5.10%, Nine months to a year 1.70%, More than a year 1.20%."
+    alt_text: 'Pie chart: Less than a month 30%, One to three months 44.70%, Three to six months 17.40%, Six to nine months 5.10%, Nine months to a year 1.70%, More than a year 1.20%.'
     has-shadow-box: false
   content: 'Code takes time to understand, <a href="https://insights.stackoverflow.com/survey/2018#work-_-how-long-do-developers-expect-new-coworkers-to-take-to-be-productive"
     title="">StackOverflow survey</a> showed that <strong>more than 70%</strong> of